kyma-project/serverless/docs/user/tutorials/01-11-create-git-function.md

 >**NOTE:** Kyma Dashboard uses Busola, which is not installed by default.
 Follow the [installation instructions](https://github.com/kyma-project/busola/blob/main/docs/install-kyma-dashboard-manually.md).

-1. Create a Namespace or select one from the drop-down list in the top navigation panel.
+1. Create a namespace or select one from the drop-down list in the top navigation panel.

 2. Create a Secret (optional).

-    If you use a secured repository, you must first create a Secret with either basic (username and password or token) or SSH key authentication to this repository in the same Namespace as the Function.
+    If you use a secured repository, you must first create a Secret with either basic (username and password or token) or SSH key authentication to this repository in the same namespace as the Function.
 To do that, follow these sub-steps:

-    - Open your Namespace view.
+    - Open your namespace view.
 In the left navigation panel, go to **Configuration** > **Secrets** and select the **Create Secret** button.

     - Open the **Advanced** view and enter the Secret name and type.